 We adopt the world-renowned Singapore mathematics approach by moving from the concrete to the pictorial to the abstract.
 This time-tested technique of teaching mathematics lays a strong foundation for the rigorous middle school mathematics programme at Maktab.
 We augment our teaching with Khan Academy videos.
 This resource can also be used by parents and children to improve their mathematical skills at their own pace.

 The objective of the science program is to have all students practice scientific inquiry and acquire scientific literacy.
 Through hands-on experience, students learn the practical application of the scientific method.
 To aid them in their exploration, they study the history of science as well as some of the major theories and concepts.
 They discover how both the rigours and the accidents of scientific inquiry are relevant to everyday experiences.
 They also learn how “obvious” facts are not obvious at all.
-For example, students may want to prove that the earth is not flat or compute the distance of the sun to the earth using real data which they gather themselves.
+For example, by using data that students gather in the lab, they might prove that the earth is not flat.

 Maktab’s health sciences curriculum is based on the belief that knowledge is essential for making informed choices about our well-being.
 Students learn about nutrition and hygiene.
 They explore what they need to think about in order to make healthy, informed decisions that will enable them to treat their bodies and minds with respect and care.
 They explore issues involving the health of our planet and learn about recycling and reuse.
 The school also maximally utilizes its rural setting.
 In the school garden, children are encouraged to grow fruits and vegetables.
 They work in the garden while learning about the seasons, climate change, botany, and the cost of using pesticides.